 Blue and silver balls – $20 for 40 pieces

 Gold and silver ball ornaments-$8.68 for 40 pieces

 This year I used ribbon, silver, and blue poinsettias to add dimension to the tree.
 I found some additional ornaments too.
 Being the perfectionist I am, I added this beautiful Damask Blue and White tree skirt.
 And I bought these additional ornaments.

 Blue Galileo Thermometer – I did not know what it was when I purchased it, but honestly, I have left it out permanently because I love that it is a thermometer.

-Life is far too complicated – finding simple moments of joy make this holiday so special!
-Here’s to how it all comes out this year!
+Life is far too complicated – finding simple moments of joy makes this holiday so special!

 Wishing You All A Very Happy Hanukkah 🕎💙